mrjex/Patient-Client/README.md

 # Patient Client – Your Gateway to Hassle-Free Dental Appointments

+> ⚠️ **Disclaimer**: This is a **fork** of [Patient Client](https://github.com/Dentanoid/Patient-Client), originally created and maintained by the [Dentanoid Organization](https://github.com/Dentanoid)

 Welcome to the Patient Client!
 This modern web app empowers patients to easily search, book, and manage dental appointments across multiple clinics in Gothenburg.

-> **Seamless.
-Smart.
-Secure.**

 ---